Harry Potter and the Philosopher's Stone (film): Plot

 Harry and Ron spend Christmas together at Hogwarts, where Harry receives a Cloak of Invisibility and discovers the Mirror of Erised, which displays one's deepest desire.
 When Hermione returns, she informs the boys that Nicholas Flamel is the creator of the Philosopher's Stone, which can grant users immortality, and determines that this is what is being kept on the third floor.
 When Harry later encounters someone in the forest surrounding the school feeding on a unicorn, which the centaur Firenze informs him can keep a person alive, Harry deduces that it was Voldemort and that Snape wants to use the Philosopher's Stone to revive him.

 When Dumbledore is summoned to London, the three suspect Snape will attempt to steal the stone and decide to stop him.
+They believed that he would use the stone to make sure that Voldemort would live forever as long as he had the stone.
 Sneaking onto the third floor, they get past Fluffy and face further defences of a strangling plant, flying keys, and a giant, enchanted chessboard, which leaves Ron incapacitated.
 Hermione tends to him, leaving Harry alone to confront the intruder, which turns out to be timid Professor Quirrell, whom Snape had been investigating all year while protecting Harry.
 Harry is granted the Stone by the final defence, the Mirror of Erised, by virtue of not desiring it.
 Quirrell reveals Voldemort's weakened form on the back of his head, and they attempt to persuade Harry to hand it over.
 When Harry refuses, Voldemort orders Quirrell to kill him, but Harry's touch incinerates Quirrell's body, from which Voldemort's soul escapes.

 Harry wakes up in the hospital wing, where Dumbledore explains that the Stone has been destroyed, and that Harry has twice overcome Voldemort owing to his mother's sacrifice, which repels harmful magic through him.
 As the school year ends, Harry, Ron, Hermione, and Neville Longbottom earn house points for their heroism, enabling Gryffindor to win the House Cup despite Slytherin's lead.
 As the summer nears, Harry is happy to have found a real home at Hogwarts.